Keep in mind:

 Nutritional value: Carbohydrates.
 Proteins and complex carbohydrates.

 Keep things simple: Keep meals simple.
-Limited number of ingredients.
+Limited number of ingredient.

 In its many forms, is extremely high in protein and sodium.
 Both of which are very useful for the body on an extended hike.
 Jerky is also durable and will last multiple days even after tearing opening the package.